seandstewart/bardly/pending/romances/pericles/11-player.md

 Of your king's sorrow. ...

 **HELICANUS**
-...Sit, sir, I will recount it to you:
+...
+Sit, sir, I will recount it to you:
 But, see, I am prevented. ...

 *Re-enter, from the barge, Lord, with MARINA*

 **LYSIMACHUS**
-...O, here is
+...
+O, here is
 The lady that I sent for.
 Welcome, fair one!
 Is't not a goodly presence? ...

 **HELICANUS**
-...She's a gallant lady.
+...
+She's a gallant lady.

 **LYSIMACHUS**
 She's such a one, that, were I well assured